 Usually verbal, these measure your logical reasoning skills by seeing how well you can analyse arguments, make inferences and evaluate conclusions.

-All of these tests assess a specific logical ability, or set of abilities.
+All of these tests assess a specific logical ability or set of abilities.
 And although they differ in their approach, there are some general strategies you can apply whichever one you might need to take.

-Yes, logical reasoning tests can be nerve-racking, particularly when you only have so much time to complete them.
+Yes, logical reasoning tests can be nerve-wracking, particularly when you only have so much time to complete them.
 But the calmer you manage to stay, the better your chances of doing well.
 While a little bit of adrenaline in your system can help you focus and boost your performance, real anxiety can make you freeze up.
 Plenty of practice, a good night’s sleep and deep breathing will all help settle your nerves.